 Contemplation is the nature of reality as you may never have experienced it before.
-The flood of technology and knowledge has made depression, trauma and stress worse.
-It has decreased our sustainable performance in every area of life from careers, family and even affects the military.
-PTSD, Trauma, stress and personality disorders are deeper issues that modern day life has taken on us as a generation, and is causal to battling more and more to cope each year.
-Moving out of survival mode is how the next generation will self regulate and thrive.
-If you re-imagine yourself, beyond the self concept and persona you have created, you can get rid of all the things that don’t work for you anymore.
-Many of us have learned to live with what we don’t like.
-The unhealthy habits, the depressive or anxious bouts, the obsessive thinking and terrible sleep patterns.
+The flood of technology and knowledge has made depression, trauma, and stress worse.
+It has decreased our sustainable performance in every area of life, from careers and family to even affecting the military.
+PTSD, trauma, stress, and personality disorders are deeper issues that modern-day life has imposed on us as a generation, and they are causing us to battle more and more to cope each year.
+Moving out of survival mode is how the next generation will self-regulate and thrive.
+If you reimagine yourself beyond the self-concept and persona you have created, you can get rid of all the things that don’t work for you anymore.
+Many of us have learned to live with what we don’t like: the unhealthy habits, the depressive or anxious bouts, the obsessive thinking, and terrible sleep patterns.
 We have almost forgotten that a large part of life is about starting again.
-That’s what Contemplative Intelligence (CQ) offers….the chance to reimagine your reality and create the life you really want.
+That’s what Contemplative Intelligence (CQ) offers—the chance to reimagine your reality and create the life you really want.

 Stress is not bad for us.
 In fact many people thrive off of stress.
 It is our response to stress that is what is important.
 If you’re metaphorically leaving your hand on a hot stove it can cost you your health, your sanity and your quality of life.
 The course will teach you about the bigger picture.
 It will expand and then free your mind, which is just another organ in our bodies.
 Who am I really, is a question that must be re-examined later on in life, when we have moved out of childhood.
 If we do not answer this and other simple questions posed to us by life, depression, pain and other forms of suffering come to help us shift, reconnect and grow.
 This is the journey and the adventure that is your return to your Sacred Self.